emersonli20/CS231n/README.md

 # cs231n
-My solutions to the assignments of Stanford CS231n: Convolution Neural Netoworks for visual recognition
+My solutions to the assignments of Stanford CS231n: Convolution Neural Networks for Visual Recognition